 Integrity of the deployment images must be checked, before starting deployment

-Deployment must be done through dedicated network (e.g. VLAN)
+Deployment must be done through dedicated network (e.g., VLAN)

 When the deployment is finished, the deployment tool must be turned-off, if the tool is only dedicated to deployment.
 Otherwise, any access to the deployment tool must be restricted.